emanuelesausosa/Design-Patterns/README.md

 # Design-Patterns
-a set of desiagn patterns practices in c#
+a set of design patterns practices in c# and java